Graduate Colored Stones Program

 Identify more than 60 species of gemstones, distinguish natural gems from synthetics, and detect gem treatments.

-Learn colored stone identification skills used by GIA graders.
+Learn colored stone identification skills GIA graders use.

 Identify gemstones that have been treated or are imitations.

 Understand how market factors and the supply chain affect value.